AICTE Revises PGDM Admission 2025 Calendar; Last Date for Fee Refund Extended to August 21– Check Notification, Background, Impact

 PGDM Business Schools Submit Representation to AICTE in February 2025

-Earlier, on behalf of PGDM B-Schools, Education Promotion Society for India (EPSI) had submitted a request to the AICTE on February 6, 2025, requesting for changes in the current calendar and policy for PGDM institutions.
+Earlier, on behalf of PGDM B-Schools, Education Promotion Society for India (EPSI) had submitted a request to the AICTE on February 6, 2025, requesting for early admission 2025 calendar.
 Dr Harivansh Chaturvedi, Alternate President, EPSI & Director General, IILM Delhi had told MBAUniverse.com, “EPSI has represented to the AICTE that rules regarding the refund of fees are hurting the smooth running of academic session.”
 Shri Shreevats Jaipuria, Vice Chairman, Jaipuria Institute of Management, who co-drafted the EPSI representation, told MBAUniverse.com: “Classes in PGDM institutions generally commence from the 2nd/3rd week of July.
 The current deadline for withdrawal and admission of students is mid-September.
 However, institutions are not able to give admissions to deserving students against the withdrawals that happen in August/September.”
 Dr Ajit Parulekar, Director, GIM Goa had said, “AICTE Calendar is promoting mediocrity as well as inefficiency.
 In most good B-schools, the academic year commences in early July.
 Now, if students are allowed to withdraw with a full refund in early September, they have completed an entire trimester without paying anything!”

-Stay tuned to MBAUniverse.com for further updates on AICTE Fee Refund Policy 2025 and other important developments in management education.
+Stay tuned to MBAUniverse.com for updates on important developments in management education.